Frederick Hackwood: Career

 He co-founded the Wednesbury Institute in 1884, founded the Horticultural Society, and in the early 1870s set up the town's first football club, Wednesbury F.C., later known as Wednesbury Strollers F.C.
 He was a player himself but lost interest in the game after it became professional.

 He was a justice of the peace, a freemason, and served on Wednesbury Borough Council as an independent radical from 1887 to 1893.

-Personal
+Personal life

 In 1874, Hackwood married Sarah Phoebe Simkin and they had a son, Harold, and a daughter, Louisa.
 They lived at Comberford Lodge, Bridge Street, Wednesbury, until a fire at a nearby colliery resulted in a move to Handsworth.

 Death and legacy

 In his later years, Hackwood lived near his son at 2 Veronica Road, Balham, south London, where he died on 4 December 1926 at the age of 75.
 His funeral was at Streatham Cemetery.
 An oil painting of Hackwood by T. Murray Bernard Bladon is in the collection of Sandwell Museums.